Skip to main content

 3. Uncovering

 Alternatively, the Financial Fire Drills (6Ls) (the six events that commonly change the course of a household's financial well-being) is a best practice sheet to ask revealing questions that elicit the client’s financial priorities.
-This step underscores the significance and the relevance of the financial professional’s guidance.
+This step underscores the significance and relevance of the financial professional’s guidance.

-The Uncovering step commonly marks the conclusion of the first meeting.
+The uncovering step commonly marks the conclusion of the first meeting.
 Schedule the next meeting and enter the gathered information into Asset-Map Platform in order to generate the household Asset-Map and/or Target-Maps with supporting reports.

 👉 Focus Area(s): Asking Questions

-4. Presenting
+4. Discussing

 5. Strategies

-Having pointed out the Asset-Map shortfalls, the financial professional suggests potential products, solutions and strategies that may put the household members in a better financial position.
+Having pointed out the Asset-Map shortfalls, the financial professional suggests potential products, solutions, and strategies that may put the household members in a better financial position.

 Discussion of the Target-Map funding often results in a gap in capital available to self-fund a specific financial event (given certain assumptions).
-The financial professional should use this time to address each Target-Map individually in an appropriate order (usually simplest or expressed priority first), in order to quickly get to the relevant concerns of a household.
+The financial professional should use this time to address each Target-Map individually in an appropriate order (usually simplest or expressed priority first) in order to quickly get to the relevant concerns of a household.

 👉 Focus Area(s): Implementing Opportunities for a Better Outcome

-Relevant link: video - Building Powerful Two-page, Goal-funding Presentations in Asset-Map
+Relevant link: video: Building Powerful Two-Page Goal-funding Presentations in Asset-Map

 6. Reviews

-During the Review Meeting, it is recommended that the financial professional ask questions such as the ones found on the “Are We Asking the Right Questions?” best practice sheet.
+During the review meeting it is recommended that the financial professional ask questions such as the ones found on the “Are We Asking the Right Questions?” best practice sheet.
 Where appropriate, professionals should create Target-Maps of clearly under-addressed financial priorities prior to the review meeting in order to create a compelling and clear gap that can be discussed for options.
 Most households want to know that their financial professional is looking out for gaps before they ask about them.

 👉 Focus Area(s): Review Meetings

-Relevant link: video - Presenting Financial Plans is Over - It's Time for Interactive Engagement
+Relevant link: video: Presenting Financial Plans is Over—It's Time for Interactive Engagement

 More Resources!